 The student may choose to hold their RPD remotely via Zoom if this format is more appropriate or preferred.
-The defence should take place either in-person or virtually, not in a hybrid format.
+The defence should typically take place either in-person or virtually, however, a hybrid format may be considered in exceptional circumstances and requires the approval of the Graduate Advisor.